edoloughlin/nasc/docs/faq.md

 ## Can I ship WebSockets in production?

-Yes.
+Nasc is not ready for production yet.
+It is still a proof of concept and has limitions.
+But you can ship websockets.
 Install the `ws` package and Nasc will upgrade connections automatically when the client requests it.
 If `ws` is missing, the server logs a notice and continues with SSE-only transport.

 ## What happens if I deploy without schemas?